-In accordance with our process, suppliers that are providing materials and services for our projects and operations must register and onboard through our supplier qualifications and governance team within supply chain, which conducts risk screening and monitoring in conjunction with the corporate compliance department.
+In accordance with our process, suppliers providing materials and services for our projects and operations must register and onboard through our supplier qualification process, which conducts risk screening and monitoring in conjunction with the Corporate Compliance department.

 TC Energy uses an internal supplier management tool (SMT) to qualify and monitor the Company's supplier base.
-Upon entry into SMT, a questionnaire is sent to suppliers to help determine each supplier's risk profile and understand their corruption, forced labour and child labour, and antibribery and corruption (ABC) risk exposure.
+Upon entry into SMT, a questionnaire is sent to suppliers to help determine each supplier's risk profile and understand their forced labour and child labour, and bribery and corruption (ABC) risk exposure.
 Additionally, the questionnaire requests information from suppliers as to whether they have policies and processes that deal specifically with forced labour and child labour.

-In addition to the above, the supplier risk classification process includes reviewing results from various third-party counterparty screening tools.
-These independent, third-party tools provide a comprehensive due diligence screening based on global news and information sources and risk categories, including ABC risk exposure, beneficial ownership, sanctions and adverse media.
+Additionally, the supplier risk classification process involves reviewing results from various third-party counterparty screening tools.
+These independent tools offer comprehensive due diligence screening based on global news and information sources and risk categories, including ABC risk exposure, beneficial ownership, sanctions and adverse media.

-For suppliers that meet a residual risk exposure level for activities connected to child and forced labour based on their questionnaire answers and third-party screening searches, TC Energy follows up with further requests for information and escalation to senior management, where appropriate.
-Other, additional requirements or actions could include:
+For suppliers that meet a residual risk exposure level for activities connected to child and forced labour based on their questionnaire answers and third-party screening searches,

+TC Energy follows up with further requests for information and escalation to senior management, where appropriate.
+Other additional requirements or actions could include:

-- Enhanced contractual terms; - Supplier certifications;
+- Enhanced contractual terms;

+- · Supplier certifications;

-- Third-party inspections in the local jurisdiction; or - Termination of the relationship.
+- Third-party inspections in the local jurisdiction; and/or

+- Termination of the relationship.

-Following the preliminary risk screening and onboarding to the SMT, the classified suppliers are loaded into the Company's enterprise resource management (SAP) system.
+Following the preliminary risk screening and onboarding to the SMT, classified suppliers are loaded into the Company's enterprise resource management (SAP) system.
 Upon initial entry and following a quarterly frequency, all suppliers within the Company's SAP system undergo a screening using the Company's Global Trade Management System (GTMS).
-The GTMS performs forced labour, child labour, and sanctions screening utilizing over 250 various lists, which include:
+The GTMS conducts forced labour, child labour, and sanctions screening utilizing over 250 various lists, which include:

-- CBP-Forced Labor List Section 307 of the Tariff Act of 1930 (19 U.S.C. § 1307) prohibits the importation of merchandise mined, produced, or manufactured, wholly or in part, in any foreign country by forced labour including forced child labour. - UFLPA Entity List The Uyghur Forced Labor Prevention Act (Public Law No. 117-78), also known as the UFLPA, directs the Forced Labor Enforcement Task Force to develop a strategy for supporting enforcement of the prohibition on the importation of goods into the United States manufactured wholly or in part with forced labour in the People's Republic of China, especially from the Xinjiang Uyghur Autonomous Region. - Brazil List of companies involved in slavery published by the Division of Surveillance for Eradication of Slave Labour of the Ministry of Labour.
+- Customs and Border Protection Forced Labour List Section 307 of the Tariff Act of 1930 (19 U.S.C. § 1307) prohibits the importation of merchandise mined, produced, or manufactured, wholly or in part, in any foreign country by forced labour including forced child labour. - UFLPA Entity List The Uyghur Forced Labour Prevention Act (Public Law No. 117-78), also known as the UFLPA, directs the Forced Labour Enforcement Task Force to develop a strategy for supporting enforcement of the prohibition on the importation of goods into the United States manufactured wholly or in part with forced labour in the People's Republic of China, especially from the Xinjiang Uyghur Autonomous Region. - Brazil List of companies involved in slavery published by the Division of Surveillance for Eradication of Slave Labour of the Ministry of Labour.
 The database includes employers, companies, and individuals responsible for keeping workers in a situation analogous to slavery.

 If issues are found, they are escalated to senior management for review and action in accordance with TC Energy's internal escalation procedure.
-High-risk suppliers, materials, and manufacturing sites that are flagged by TC Energy's internal processes may be subject to additional internal due diligence screening and risk controls.
+High-risk suppliers, materials, and manufacturing sites flagged by TC Energy's internal processes may be subject to additional internal due diligence screening and risk controls.

-In 2023, no suppliers screened in TC Energy's GTMS were found to have forced labour or child labour issues.
+In 2024, no suppliers screened in TC Energy's GTMS were found to have forced labour or child labour issues.